xugengyu/paulxu_blog/_posts/2025-09-13-gnuradio-qpsk.md

 <h4>Linear Equalizer</h4>
 The equalizer ensures that all received symbols have approximate the same amplitude.

 In this example, since we are using QPSK modulation, we can use a relatively simple blind equalizer which takes advantage of the knowledge that the symbols are supposed to have constant modulus.
+The employed equalization algorithm is specified in the `Adaptive Algorithm` block.

 <h4>Costas Loop</h4>